amitkharche/Regression_CO2_Emissions_Prediction_RadomForest_Streamlit/README.md

-# 🌱 CO2 Emissions Prediction – Regression Modeling with Streamlit
+# 🌱 CO2 Emissions Prediction – Regression Modeling using RandomForest Regressor with Streamlit

 This project aims to **predict CO2 emissions of vehicles** based on key engine and fuel consumption features.
 By modeling emission patterns, this tool aids in regulatory planning, environmental monitoring, and supporting eco-conscious vehicle design decisions.